exakat/exakat/docs/Installation.rst

 * Archives, such as zip, tgz, tbz2 may also be opened with optional helpers.

 OS requirements :
-Exakat has beed tested on OSX, Debian and Ubuntu (up to 14.04).
-Exakat should work on Linux distributions, may be with little work.
+Exakat has been tested on OSX, Debian and Ubuntu (up to 14.04).
+Exakat should work on Linux distributions, maybe with little work.
 Exakat hasn't been tested on Windows at all.

 For installation, curl or wget, and zip are needed.